quicwg/base-drafts/draft-ietf-quic-qpack.md

 entry.

-### Indexed Header Field
+### Indexed Field Line

-An indexed header field representation identifies an entry in the static table, or an entry in the dynamic table with an absolute index less than the value of the Base.
+An indexed field line representation identifies an entry in the static table, or an entry in the dynamic table with an absolute index less than the value of the Base.